ELECTRIFY

 TRANSFER

-Grid and electrification solutions to transfer power more reliably and efficiently.
+Providing grid and electrification solutions needed to bring power more reliably and efficiently.

 ORCHESTRATE